-[Hover on an image to see the caption; Click on an image for a larger picture]
+[Hover on a thumbnail to see the caption; Click on a thumbnail for a larger picture]

 well north of their "known" range - but we found them not.